Last updated: May 27 2020

 SAP Best Practices provide excellent cross-industry baseline solutions.
-Cloud single-tenant edition, hosted or on-premise customers can go one step better.
+SAP S/4HANA on-premise, cloud hosted and SAP S/4HANA Cloud extended edition (formerly single-tenant edition) customers can go one step better.
 What if you need deeper industry or line of business functionality and processes?
-Or, what if you want to avoid having to learn how to activate Best Practices yourself?
+Or, what if you want to avoid having to learn how to activate SAP Best Practices yourself?

-SAP Model Companies build on top of parts or all of the S/4HANA Best Practice baseline content.
+SAP Model Company services build on top of parts or all of the S/4HANA Best Practice baseline content.
 They provide additional processes, solutions, configuration and scope items.
-This can include additional SAP applications e.g. Leonardo innovations, SAP Integrated Business Planning and SAP Business Planning and Consolidation.
+This can include additional SAP on-premise and cloud applications e.g. SuccessFactors, SAP Analytics Cloud, intelligent innovations, SAP Integrated Business Planning and SAP Business Planning and Consolidation.
 Or they provide configuration and scenarios for a particular industry.
-They are purchased from SAP and include an engineered service to activate the Model Company in your on-premise, hosted or cloud solution.
+They are purchased from SAP and include an engineered service to activate the SAP Model Company in your on-premise, hosted or cloud solution.

-For more information see the Model company SAP.com page.
-Here is the current list of available Model Companies.
+For more information see the SAP Model company SAP.com page.
+Here is the current list of available Model Company services.
 Each one provides a choice of “scope options”.
-SAP upgrade the Model Company content after Best Practices content is upgraded.
+SAP upgrade the Model Company content at least once a year after the SAP Best Practices content is upgraded.

-The Multinational Corporations Model Company allows you to combine Best Practices for multiple countries into one instance.
-A service summary like the one below is available for all Model Companies.
+A service one-page summary like the one below is available for all SAP Model Company services.

-Some of the industry and Line of Business Model Companies are available for just one or two reference countries and must be localized to a target country after they have been activated.
+Some of the industry and Line of Business Model Company services are available for just one or two reference countries: USA (US) and Germany (DE).
+They must be localized to a target country after they have been activated.

 Rapid Deployment Solutions

-Before SAP Model Companies were released, SAP Rapid Deployment Solutions (RDSs) were available.
-Most RDSs have been replaced by broader industry or line of Business SAP Model Companies.
+Before SAP Model Company services were released, SAP Rapid Deployment Solutions (RDSs) were available.
+Most RDSs have been replaced by broader industry or line of Business SAP Model Company services.
 A few RDSs remain for areas such as analytics and integration and are still available in the Best Practice Explorer.